 The NavMeshA mesh that Unity generates to approximate the walkable areas and obstacles in your environment for path finding and AI-controlled navigation.
 More info

-See in Glossary represents the walkable area for a specific NavMesh Agent type, and defines a part of the SceneA Scene contains the environments and menus of your game.
+See in Glossary Surface component represents the walkable area for a specific NavMesh Agent type, and defines a part of the SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary where a NavMesh should be built.